tmcclintock/Mass-Function-Emulator/full_training_data/README.md

-In this folder I create training data based on the full (i.e. 4 parameters, d,e,f,g) that can go into the Tinker mass function.
+In this folder I create training data to be used by the emulator.

+In create_training_data.py I have to first specify which tinker parameters I'm using (d,e,f,g), and how the parameterization looks.
+I have to specify the paths to the outputs properly as well.